Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: Consequence 1: An unsustainable trajectory

 \subsection{The costs of scale-first AI don't add up}

 In fact, in many organizations, compute costs are already a major roadblock to developing and deploying ML models~\cite{paleyes2022challenges}.
 This is true even at large, tech-savvy companies such as Booking.com, who have found that gains in model performance cease to translate into gains in value to the company at a certain point, at which other factors such as efficiency or robustness become more important~\cite{bernardi2019150}.
-Increase in model scale aggravates this problem -- even after the costs of training are accounted for, deploying large models can lead to sizeable costs.
-In fact, the price of a single inference (i.e. model query) has been growing in the last two decades despite hardware efficiency improvements (\autoref{fig:inference-cost}).
-This problem is made even worse as growing applications of such models in user-facing applications such as smartphones, smart devices connected to the Internet of Things (IOT) and Web applications require increased quantities of inferences by ML models.
+Increase in model scale aggravates this problem: even after the costs of training are accounted for, large models come with large deployment costs.
+Indeed, the price of a single inference (i.e. model query) has been growing in the last two decades despite hardware efficiency improvements (\autoref{fig:inference-cost}).